halliej/healthchecker/readme.md

 # Healthchecker Proof of Concept

-This is a *proof of concept* application that demonstrates the feasibility of using the Mocha test framework to monitor the health of APIs.
+This is a *proof of concept* application that demonstrates the feasibility of using the Mocha test framework to monitor the health of RESTful APIs.
 This application can easily be modified to work with almost any group of endpoint URLs.